Vignesh6236/Netflix-Clone/README.md

 ## **Examples of Usage**

 This project can be used as a learning tool to understand how to recreate complex website designs.
-It serves as a practice project for aspiring web developers to enhance their HTML and CSS skills, particularly in creating responsive and mobile-friendly designs.
+It serves as a practice project for aspiring web developers to enhance their HTML and CSS skills.

 ## **Contributing**